Marshal of the Royal Australian Air Force

-Marshal of the Royal Australian Air Force (MRAAF) is the highest rank of the Royal Australian Air Force and was created as a direct equivalent of the British Royal Air Force rank of Marshal of the Royal Air Force.
+Marshal of the Royal Australian Air Force (MRAAF) is the highest rank of the Royal Australian Air Force, and is currently held by Charles III, King of Australia.
+The rank was created as a direct equivalent of the British Royal Air Force rank of Marshal of the Royal Air Force.
 It is considered a five-star rank.

-It has only twice been awarded, each time as an honorary rank to a senior member of the Royal Family.
-On 2 June 1939 King George VI assumed the rank which he held until his death in 1952.
-Two years later in 1954, Prince Philip, the Duke of Edinburgh was granted the rank.
-He was present at the 50th anniversary celebrations of the Royal Australian Air Force in March 1971 as a marshal of the RAAF; and continued to hold the rank until his death in 2021.
+It has been awarded only three times, each time as an honorary rank to a senior member of the royal family.
+On 2 June 1938, King George VI assumed the rank which he held until his death in 1952.
+Two years later, the Duke of Edinburgh was granted the rank.
+He was present at the 50th anniversary celebrations of the Royal Australian Air Force in March 1971 as a Marshal of the RAAF; and continued to hold the rank until his death in 2021.
+Most recently it was granted to King Charles III during a visit to Australia in October 2024.

 Marshal of the Royal Australian Air Force is a higher rank than air chief marshal.
 Marshal of the Royal Australian Air Force is a direct equivalent of admiral of the fleet in the Royal Australian Navy and field marshal in the Australian Army.

 The insignia is four light blue bands (each on a slightly wider black band) over a light blue band on a black broad band.